 8:46min/miles, or 5:27min/km

-Write this pace down on a post-it, stick it on your fridge or somewhere you’ll see it!
+Write this pace down on a post-it and stick it on your fridge or somewhere you’ll see it!

-Not got a GPS watch?
-Here are my GPS device recommendations (updated regularly).
+Don’t have a GPS watch?
+Here are our GPS device recommendations (updated regularly).

 Reminder: Don’t Forget To Factor In Hills

 OK, so until now I’ve been advocating an even pace.
 That’s all well and good if your half marathon is pretty flat, but chances are there are going to be at least a couple of ups and downs in there.

 Some half marathons in the UK are practically all hill-work, so maintaining an even pace would be totally the wrong approach!